anshika0808/frontend_backend_project/README.md

 d.
 Run the Flask Server - python app.py
 If your main Flask file is named something other than app.py, replace app.py with your file name.

-Instruction for running the Backend code
+Instruction for running the Frontend code
 a.
 Navigate to the Frontend Directory - cd frontend
 b.
 Install React Dependencies - npm install
 c.
 Run the React Development Server - npm start